xdong002/trimdat/README.md

 - parsing data within csv and txt files
 - transforming files into other types of files (formatting)
 - saving large files to our database
+- login using Google and auto-save to their google sheets
+- format data into html tables or convert to pdf

 * Who is in charge of what